lelarry26/bkend-hw-node-101-v2/1-small/README.md

 ## 2 - Hello Node

 * Create an `index.js` file, and have it log the string `"Hello World, I am in Node."` to the console.
-* Execute the file by passing the filename as an argument to `node`

 ## 3 - Hello World Server